0123gabriel/Ubuntu_ROS_Tutorial/Install_Ubuntu_ROS.md

 ## Install ROS Melodic

   1. Open the terminal.
 You can do that clicking on the square made of 9 points in the left-bottom corner, and searching the "Terminal" word.
   2. Copy one at a time the given commands.
+It is possible you will need to put your password on the command window to run the below commands.

     sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
     sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654